Skip to content

 Payment Fraud

-Financial crime affects cardholders, PSPs, and issuers.
-Mastercard estimates global eCommerce losses to fraud total USD 50bn annually and expects this to rise as criminals embrace technology to stage elaborate phishing, identity theft, and account takeovers.
+Mastercard estimate global losses to eCommerce fraud total USD 50bn annually and expect this to rise as criminals embrace technology to stage phishing, identity theft, and account takeovers.

 Chargebacks

 Customers often dispute payments.
 Most are settled amicably, but instances of chargeback fraud occur when the cardholder cancels the payment with the card issuer, leaving the merchant with a loss.
-If a merchant has a history of chargebacks, the issuer will retain a rolling reserve to cover such eventualities.
+If a merchant has a history of chargebacks, the issuer will request a rolling reserve.

 Credit Risk

-Credit risk occurs when a counterparty does not settle their obligation, in full, when due.
-As settlement occurs in arrears, there is risk in the credit card payment journey, notably between Issuer-Cardholder and Merchant-Acquirer (albeit they are usually large and regulated).
+Credit risk occurs when a counterparty does not settle their obligation, in full, on time.
+As settlement occurs in arrears there is risk in the credit card payment journey, notably between Issuer-Cardholder and Merchant-Acquirer (albeit they are usually large and regulated).

 Processing credit card payments requires integration of web and mobile apps, payment gateways, tokenisation, and payment acquirers.
-Failure of an element will result in cart abandonment or failed payments.
+Failure of any element will result in cart abandonment or failed card payments.
 Each element, and the data therein, must be secured in accordance with Payment Card Industry Data Security Standard (PCI-DSS) requirements.

 Summary of the credit card payment journey